uiuc-hpc/hpx/docs/joss_paper/paper.md

-**Active Global Address Space (AGAS)** [@kaiser2014hpx;@amini2019agas] To support distributed objects, HPX supports a component for resolving global addresses that is extending the Partitioned Global Address Space (PGAS) model enabling dynamic runtime based resource allocation and data placement.
+**Active Global Address Space (AGAS)** [@kaiser2014hpx;@amini2019agas] To support distributed objects, HPX supports a component for resolving global addresses that extends the Partitioned Global Address Space (PGAS) model, enabling dynamic runtime-based resource allocation and data placement.
   This layer enables HPX to expose a uniform API for local and remote execution.
 Unlike PGAS, AGAS provides the user with the ability to